Community Based Child Abuse Prevention RFP

 Grant Opportunity

-The Kansas Children’s Cabinet and Trust Fund (Children’s Cabinet) will accept FY24 renewal applicaitons from current CBCAP grantees.
-An open Request for Proposals (RFP) through the Community-Based Child Abuse Prevention (CBCAP) Program will not be available this year.
+The Kansas Children’s Cabinet and Trust Fund (KCCTF) announces the release of a Request for Proposals (RFP) through the Community-Based Child Abuse Prevention (CBCAP) Program.
 Community-Based Child Abuse and Neglect Prevention funds support primary and secondary prevention efforts.
 Primary prevention includes efforts targeted to the broader community to strengthen families and prevent the likelihood of abuse or neglect.
 Secondary prevention efforts are targeted to special populations, as a means of providing preventative family strengthening support.

-Kansas CBCAP funding supports community-based and statewide grants for the prevention of child abuse and neglect.
+The KCCTF supports both community-based efforts and statewide efforts for the prevention of child abuse and neglect.

-• Strategies that advance equity for populations historically underserved, marginalized, and adversely affected by persistent poverty and inequality racial and geographic disparities.
+• activities that advance equity for populations historically underserved, marginalized, and adversely affected by persistent poverty and inequality.

 Who is eligible to apply for funding?

-Eligible applicants should be experienced in providing service delivery models that yield positive outcomes to families with children from birth to kindergarten entry, including prenatal supports with a commitment to evidence-based, data-driven practices.
-Applicants should include within their proposal a community-informed, community-driven collaborative approach including input from individuals with lived experience.
-Eligible applicants may include:
+Eligible applicants should be experienced in providing service delivery models that yield positive outcomes to families with children from birth through 5-years, including prenatal supports.
+Eligible applicants include:

 • 501©(3) organizations